 - · Investment Rating 1-Investment is performing materially above expectations; - · Investment Rating 2-Investment is performing materially in-line with expectations.
-All new loans are rated 2 at initial purchase; - · Investment Rating 3-Investment is performing materially below expectations and risk has increased materially since the original investment; and - Investment Rating 4-Investment is performing substantially below expectations and risks have increased substantially since the original investment.
+All new loans are rated 2 at initial purchase; - · Investment Rating 3-Investment is performing materially below expectations and risk has increased materially since the original investment; and - · Investment Rating 4-Investment is performing substantially below expectations and risks have increased substantially since the original investment.
 Payments may be delinquent.
 There is meaningful possibility that the Operating Company will not recoup its original cost basis in the investment and may realize a substantial loss upon exit.

-As of June 30, 2013, all investments in the Operating Company's portfolio had an Investment Rating of 1 or 2 with the exception of two portfolio companies; one with an Investment Rating of 3 and the other with an Investment Rating of 4.
-As of June 30, 2013, the Operating Company's first lien positions in ATI Acquisition Company had an Investment Rating of 4 due to the underlying business encountering significant regulatory constraints which have led to the portfolio company's underperformance.
-As of June 30, 2013, the Operating Company's first lien positions in ATI Acquisition Company remained on non-accrual status due to the inability of the portfolio company to service its interest payments for the quarter then ended and uncertainty about its ability to pay such amounts in the future.
-As of June 30, 2013, the Operating Company's investment had an aggregate cost basis of \$5.9 million, an aggregate fair value of \$0.4 million and total uncarned interest income of \$0.2 and \$0.5 million, respectively, for the three and six months then ended.
+As of September 30, 2013, all investments in the Operating Company's portfolio had an Investment Rating of 1 or 2 with the exception of two portfolio companies; one with an Investment Rating of 3 and the other with an Investment Rating of 4.
+As of September 30, 2013, the Operating Company's first lien positions in ATI Acquisition Company and equity positions in ATI Acquisition LLC, which were received during the three months ended September 30, 2013 in relation to the two super priority first lien positions in ATI Acquisition Company, had an Investment Rating of 4 due to the underlying business encountering significant regulatory constraints which have led to the portfolio company's underperformance.
+As of September 30, 2013, the Operating Company's first lien positions in ATI Acquisition Company remained on non-accrual status due to the inability of the portfolio company to service its interest payments for the quarter then ended and uncertainty about its ability to pay such amounts in the future.
+As of September 30, 2013, the Operating Company's investment had an aggregate cost basis of \$5.9 million, an aggregate fair value of \$0.4 million and total unearned interest income of \$0.2 and \$0.7 million, respectively, for the three and nine months then ended.
 Unrealized gains include a fee that the Operating Company would receive upon maturity of the two super priority first lien debt investments.